-This policy paper considers the main challenges and opportunities for Ukraine that arise from the organization of the election, with a special regard to:
+This policy paper considers the main challenges and opportunities for Ukraine that arise from the organization of the election, with special regard to:

 – the election in occupied Crimea;